zhuorg/leo-editor/README.md

 TODO:

+- clean up code.
+There are lots of unused methods and functions everywhere

+DONE:
 - ~~selecting chapter in combobox is broken (selecting with minibuffer command is ok)~~ OK now
 - ~~Ctrl+h for editing headline raises TypeError~~ Fixed
-- clean up code.
-There are lots of unused methods and functions everywhere
-- declutter is not working at the moment and likely all plugins that depend on the old tree
+- ~~declutter is not working at the moment and likely all plugins that depend on the old tree~~

 ### old content of README.md